matomo-org/developer-documentation/docs/3.x/extending-database.md

 ---
 # Extending the database

+Plugins can provide persistence for new data if they need to.
+As Piwik is currently storing all data in a MySQL database, we learn how to add new tables in the database and how to add a new data column to an existing table.

 ## Adding new tables

-Plugins can provide persistence for new data if they need to.
-At the moment, since MySQL is the only supported backend, this means directly adding and using new tables.

 To add new tables to Piwik's MySQL database, execute a `CREATE TABLE` statement in the plugin descriptor's [install](/api-reference/Piwik/Plugin#install) method.
 For example: